Augmented Reality (AR) is finding its way into more markets and new use cases are emerging. With this maturation comes an evolving ecosystem.

 Devices — You need some kind of device to experience AR.
 Most common today is a smart phone or tablet running AR software.
 AR headsets will offer a hands free way to overlay AR content onto your view of your physical space.
 (This is not the same as VR headsets which cover your eyes with a projection screen.)

-Content — The content that is displayed in an AR app on a device is a 3d Model (created in 3d Modeling Software.)
-Another equally important component is the means by which a Model is Anchored in the physical world.
+Triggers and Anchors — Before AR content can be experienced, the user needs to be made aware of it’s presence.
+Most often, a visual queue is used, such as an image of some sort, or a QR code or web link.
+Other trigger options exist: BlueTooth Low Energy (BTLE) beacons or Near Field Communication (NFC) can be employed as well.
+Collectively, these technologies make the user aware that an AR experience is available (see Discovery, below) and can cause their device to materialize the Content.
+Another important element is the means by which a Model is Anchored in the physical world.
 The first Anchors were called Markers – a 2d image placed in the real world.
-When the AR software identifies the Marker, it can lock the Model onto that spot allowing the user to move around the Model.
-More recent Anchor technologies (ARKit, ARCore) provide an ability to identify and lock onto a horizontal or vertical surface then lock the Model onto that surface.
+When the AR software identifies the Marker, it can lock the Model onto that spot allowing the user to move around the Model and view it from other angles.
+More recent technologies (ARKit, ARCore) provide an ability to identify and lock onto a horizontal or vertical surface then lock the Model onto that surface.
 Other Anchor types will emerge.

 Experiences — With a 3d Model Anchored onto a surface or to a marker, the viewer can perceive what the model represents in their physical space.
 This enables a variety of experiences.
 Viewing furniture in your home, a painting on your wall, a service diagram on industrial equipment or a Pokémon character sitting on your front porch.
 Once the AR wow factor wears off, people will demand useful AR experiences which deliver meaningful value.